k0aziu/k0aziu/README.md

 "I know how you feel and how hard it is.
 Don't give up.
-As for ***, after a few years, it goes down like good whiskey." ~ Incredible person, my inspiration
+As for ***, after a few years, it goes down like good whiskey." ~ Incredible person, my inspiration.

 <img align="left" src="https://komarev.com/ghpvc/?username=k0aziu" />